-One April, I didn't see any boats from the room, though I saw the James R. Barker coming in from my table at JJ Astor Restaurant atop the Radisson.
+One April, I didn't see any boats from the room, though I saw the James R. Barker coming in from my table in the revolving restaurant atop the Radisson.

 And at the end of a lovely hike on the Park Point Trail, I saw the 1,000-foot Stewart J. Cort coming in for a load of taconite.

 I was luckier one September, when I splurged on a corner suite.
 From my balcony, I could see the Utviken across the harbor, loading grain at the AGP dock.

 Then the air turned viscous, and wisps of cold air began to brush my bare arms.
 A curtain of fog rolled in, and the foghorn started to growl.

 At 3:30 p.m. bridge bells began to ring and I scanned the harbor vainly until I spotted the Columbia Star emerging from the mist, loaded with coal.
 Under the same conditions, the Fraser had grounded that summer, despite an escort of two tugs and guidance from local captains.